 The state’s Highway 50, known as the Loneliest Highway in America, received its name from “Life” magazine in 1986.
 There are few road stops in the 287-mile stretch between Ely and Fernley.

 Hoover Dam, the largest single public works project in the history of the United States, contains 3.25 million cubic yards of concrete, which is enough to pave a two-lane highway from San Francisco to New York.

 Nevada tribes include the Shoshone, Washo, and Paiute.
 Tribal lands have been used in such film projects as “Misery,” and “The Greatest Story Ever Told.”

-The only Nevada lake with an outlet to the sea is man-made Lake Mead.
+The only Nevada lake with an outlet to the sea is the man-made Lake Mead.

-The Reno Ice Pavilion is a 16,000-square-foot rink once dismantled and moved to Reno from Atlantic City, New Jersey.
+The Reno Ice Pavilion is a 16,000-square-foot rink that was once dismantled and moved to Reno from Atlantic City, New Jersey.

 Camels were used as pack animals in Nevada as late as 1870.